 Although I was a very satisfied online coaching client of Lisa’s, I attended her training camps to gain knowledge on aspects of training that are difficult to obtain through online coaching; things like foot care, running and power walking form, nutrition and hydration and mental aspects of long endurance events like Badwater.
 The camps helped me tremendously as evidenced by the fact that I buckled in my first attempt at Badwater with virtually no feet or stomach issues.
 I highly recommend attending Lisa’s camps.
 You will get your money’s worth and more.

-But all this is sounding entirely too academic...
-For me, training camps are a way to spend time with coaches I love and people who become friends for what I hope will be a lifetime.
+For me, training camps are a way to spend time with coaches I respect and people who become friends for what I hope will be a lifetime.
 And of course, for those of you who know me, my harem is always open for new applicants!

 For me, camp was an opportunity to learn skills that have helped me get stronger and faster.
 I learned valuable things about nutrition and flexibility, as well as mental tricks to stay motivated during a tough workout.
 The best thing about camp, though, is to be surrounded by amazing people and be able to learn from their experience.

 A Dreamchasers’ Camp is our golden opportunity to meet new friends and renew old friendships with people who have a common interest in excellence in sports and living life to the fullest.
 One of my inspirational quotes is by T.S.
 Eliot; “Only those who risk going too far can possibly find out how far they can go”.
 We will learn skills that will help us achieve our goals and see just how far we can go.